By: Marilyn L. Davis

 Focusing on the Changes

-So, what does my restored house look like today?
-It is a far cry from where I started twenty-eight years ago.
+So, what does my restored metaphorical house look like today?
+It is a far cry from where I entered recovery twenty-nine years ago.
 It still requires maintenance to keep it spruced up.
 I still have to learn new ways to say the same thing.
 I still have to watch my use of the semicolon, and I still have to attend support meetings.
 But these daily safeguards preserve my changes and are so much simpler and less daunting than starting from scratch.

 Here are some additional posts about memoir: